 You don’t usually imagine a rugged garage space when you think about a Class A motorhome.
 Usually, our minds fill with images of spa-type bathrooms, shiny marble floors, and luxurious leather sofas.
 But the Class A toy hauler actually exists and serves quite a functional purpose for RVers.
-Let’s take a closer look at toy hauler motorhome options on the market!
+Let’s take a closer look at the best toy hauler motorhome options on the market!

 What Is a Class A Toy Hauler?

 A toy hauler motorhome has all the luxuries of other Class A motorhome models.
 You can have the spa-type bathroom and luxury features and still have the ramp in the rear that leads to the garage.
-A Class A toy hauler garage will be around 10 feet long, whereas travel trailers and fifth wheel toy haulers might vary in size.
+A Class A toy hauler garage will be 8 to 10 feet long, whereas travel trailers and fifth wheel toy haulers might vary in size.

 What Are the Benefits of a Toy Hauler Motorhome?

-The most significant advantage to having a toy hauler motorhome is that you can bring your toys with you without hauling a trailer.
+The most significant advantage of having a toy hauler motorhome is that you can bring your toys with you without hauling a trailer.
 The garage space is big enough for a couple of motorcycles, a golf cart, or an ATV.
 If you’re a water enthusiast, your kayaks or SUP boards should also fit in the garage.